 Things to Remember

 - Both the parameters should be numbers.

-- If anyone parameter is not numeric then we will get “#NAME?” error value.
+- If anyone parameter is not numeric, then we will get the “#NAME?” error value.

-- Both the parameters should have the same signs either positive or negative if both signs supplied in a single formula then we will get “#NUM!” error value.
+- Both the parameters should have the same signs, either positive or negative if both signs are supplied in a single formula, then we will get the “#NUM!” error value.

 This has been a guide to MROUND Function in Excel.
 Here we learn how to use MROUND Function in Excel along with examples and a downloadable template.
 You may learn more about excel from the following articles –